If you're planning on moving somewhere more affordable in 2022, you're not alone.

-Without entertainment, fine dining, or other social staples, the thrill of paying outrageously high rents to live in cultural meccas like New York or San Francisco lost much of its popularity in 2020.
-Celebrities such as Joe Rogan and Elon Musk have amplified the trend, moving to Texas from their pricier abodes in California.
+Without entertainment, fine dining, or other social staples, the thrill of paying high rents to live in cultural meccas like New York or San Francisco lost much of its popularity in 2024.
+As a result many celebrities, including Joe Rogan and Elon Musk, have amplified the trend, moving to Texas from their pricier abodes in California.

-So are you looking for the city with the lowest cost of living in 2022?
-Read on and learn where you can move to finally save some money and stretch your legs.
+So, are you looking for the city with the lowest cost of living in 2024?
+Read on and learn where you can move to save money and stretch your legs.

 Our Methodology